PeppeL-G/course-material/src/courses/client-server-communication/project-instructions.md

 Your presentation will not be graded; consider it as (mandatory) practice.

 ## Part 10: Grade 4 and 5
-Be sure to read through [Project Grading Guidelines](./project-grading-guidelines) to see that you follow the guidelines for grade 3, 4 and 5 respectively (depending on which grade you're aiming for).
+Be sure to read through [Project Grading Guidelines](./project-grading-guidelines) to see that you follow the guidelines for grade you're aiming for.
 To be able get grade 4 and 5 you also need to implement the extra functionality described next.

 ### SDK (required for grade 4)
 Create an SDK other programmers can use to communicate with your backend from their client-side JavaScript code.
 Then also use it in your own frontend.